|Short Description:||Instruction Special Education|

 |Grading basis :||Graded|

-Pre-requisite: Students must be enrolled in: BEDU or BPED or MOLT(Sec)
+Pre-requisite: Students must be enrolled in: BEDU or BPED or BSED or MOLT(Sec)

 BEDU(Primary/Special Ed), BEDU(Special Ed) or BPED students to have completed EDC2400